If you click on a link and make a purchase we may receive a small commission. Read our editorial policy.

 Luke Skywalker facing the First Order in The Last Jedi

-The final era and the latest date in the Star Wars timeline is the Rise of the First Order, the time in which the Sequel Trilogy takes place (along with the animated Star Wars Resistance, set just before the events of The Force Awakens), which chronicles the rise (and relatively quick fall) of the Empire-esque First Order, and the new generation of heroes who pick up the mantle from the Original Trilogy favorites to fight it back.
+The Rise of the First Order is the time in which the Sequel Trilogy takes place (along with the animated Star Wars Resistance, set just before the events of The Force Awakens), which chronicles the rise (and relatively quick fall) of the Empire-esque First Order, and the new generation of heroes who pick up the mantle from the Original Trilogy favorites to fight it back.

 What About…?